USIU-Hackathon/guide/hackathon.md

 #### Our goals?

 - Building a developer community within campus.
-- Create a hackathon (tech events) culture at the USIU.
+- Create a hackathon (tech events) culture at USIU.
 - _Mentor_ younger hackers; mentor/ mentee program.
 - Build teams/ team building: Get our team to work with others that they may not regularly work with.
 - Creative output: Give everyone the opportunity to get away from their desks and daily tasks to squeeze out their creative juices.